 LONDON’S MARKET HOTSPOT | Sharon Henry

-Above our heads were giant sized shoes sticking out the wall, skin-tight leather trousers and belly-button rings.
-Art comes in all forms and these shop fronts are certainly creative, giving the street a ‘cool’ image.
+Above our heads were giant sized shoes stuck on the wall, skin-tight leather trousers and belly-button rings.
+Art comes in all forms and these shop fronts are certainly creative, giving the street a cool image.

 Having skipped breakfast we stopped at a pancake shop to warm and fill our bellies.
 I was introduced to street food crepes at Portobello Market (London) many years ago and have had a weakness for them since.